microsoft/bedrock-cli/guides/infra/bedrock-infra-rollback.md

 ## 3. Design Details

-Rollback can be triggered in a separate AzDO Pipeline upon failure to build an Environment stage.
+Rollback can be triggered in a separate Azure DevOps Pipeline upon failure to build an Environment stage.
 Using automation and the release history of a pipeline, an environment can be reverted to a previous state pending operator approval.
 This implementation can be separated into 3 components

 ![](../images/bedrock-infra-rollbackRelease.png)